Healthy Homes Assessment Papakowhai

 Rental Property Home Assessments Papakowhai

-Areas of rental properties that are impacted through The Healthy Homes Standards in Papakowhai include each:
+The areas of rental property that are affected to Healthy Homes Standard.
+Healthy Homes Standard in Papakowhai include each:

 • Laundry